kosmikgirl/kosmikgirl/README.md

 #### Front End Developer & Traveler :earth_americas:

 :round_pushpin: Where I am now?
-Buenos Aires, Argentina
+Buenos Aires, Argentina.
 :bulb: I'm currently improving my problem solving skills.
 How?
-Doing challenges, solving taks at Hackerrank
+Doing challenges, solving taks at Hackerrank.
-:book: In continous process of keep learning React and Jest (learning never ends for me)
+:book: In continous process of keep learning React and Jest (learning never ends for me).
 :mag_right: I’m looking to collaborate on a company that is aligned with my purpose.
 That's right, I want to help to make this world a better place to live.